castaneai/arena/README.md

 Arena uses Redis as its backend, with [rueidis](https://github.com/redis/rueidis).
 You can create the respective interfaces with `arenaredis.NewRoomAllocator` and `arenaredis.NewArenaSDK`.

+## Extensibility

+Arena is currently built on top of Go and Redis, but could be implemented in other languages or other pub/sub solutions, as Arena is essentially a room management interface.

 ## License

 MIT